Challenges with experimentation

 Quantification of results

-Equally, if not most important, is that a traditional significance testing makes no statement on the actual lift measured in the test.
-It indicates whether the hypothesis is statistically significant, but doesn’t quantify the actual lift.
-If your hypothesis is that variation A has a 5% better ROI than B and it turns out to be significant, then you still don’t know how much better it is (it might be 10% better).
-With Quantify you will always get an exact
+Equally important is that traditional significance testing makes no statement on the actual lift measured in the test.
+It indicates whether the hypothesis is statistically significant, but doesn’t quantify the lift.
+If your hypothesis is that variation A has a 5% higher ROI than B and it turns out to be significant, you still don’t know how much highter it actually is (it might be 10% higher).
+Quantify always provides a clear indication of lifts.

 ~10x less data required